GKnirps/cspdemo/README.md

 Planned features
 ----------------

-- more different attributes of the Content Security Policy to be set in the page form
+- some more different attributes of the Content Security Policy to be set in the page form
-- more different resources (e.g. images)
+- more different resources